-- Considerations for Interim Actions: - Notify of option to report to police; institution will help facilitate report. - Emotional, academic, and/or physical impact. - Counseling and advocacy options (on and off school grounds and/or campus). - Retaliation prohibition and to whom to report. - No-contact orders. - Course adjustments. - Housing adjustments. - Interim actions may be implemented at a later date. - Etc.
+- Considerations for Interim Actions:

+- Notify of their option to report to police; institution will help facilitate report.

+- Emotional, academic, and/or physical impact.

+- Counseling and advocacy options (on and off school grounds and/or campus).

+- Retaliation prohibition and to whom to report.

+- No-contact orders.

+- Course adjustments.

+- Housing adjustments.

+- Etc.